a11yproject/a11yproject.com/src/posts/2016-03-05-accessible-data-tables.md

 ---
 layout: post
-title: "Create accessible data tables"
+title: Create accessible data tables
-category: "How-to"
-description: "What you need to create an accessible data table."
+description: What you need to create an accessible data table.
-published: true
 author: franklyn_roth
-categories:
+category: How-to
+eleventyNavigation:
+  key: How-to
+  title: Create accessible data tables
+tags:
-  - How-to
+  - howto
 ---

 The semantic purpose of a data table is to present tabular data.
 Sighted users can quickly scan the table but a screen reader goes through line by line.
 Proper markup must be added to help the screen reader make the correct associations that a sighted user would.